Child Welfare Stipend Program Information

 Stipend funds are contingent upon the University’s receipt of Title IV-E funding, which is dependent upon a grant that we submit on an annual basis.
 In past years, the BSW child welfare stipend has been equivalent to the cost of undergraduate in-state tuition for fall and spring semesters for the senior year.

-The MSW child welfare stipend has been equivalent to the cost of graduate in-state tuition for the Foundation and / or Advanced years.
+The MSW child welfare stipend has been equivalent to the cost of full-time graduate in-state tuition for the Advanced year.
 MSW students who receive the stipend for the Foundation year must reapply for the Advanced year.

 The child welfare stipend does not cover books, transportation or any other costs associated with attending the BSW / MSW programs.